itamames/Assignment3/README.md

     * Returns true if BST is empty, false otherwise
 * public void makeEmpty ()
     * Clears BST so that it is empty
-* public MyQueue inOrder ()
-    * Returns a queue with the elements in-order
-* public MyQueue preOrder ()
-    * Returns a queue with the elements in pre-order
-* public MyQueue postOrder ()
-    * Returns a queue with the elements in post-order
 * public boolean contains (String s)
     * Returns true if the BST contains the string, otherwise returns false
 * public void put (String s)